dashstander/algebraist/README.md

 # ft is now a dictionary mapping partitions to their Fourier transforms
 ```

+## Requirements

+So far `algebraist` has been developed with Python 3.11 and PyTorch 2.4 and I cannot promise that it will work with any other versions.
+Though the only new-ish feature that the library uses often is `torch.vmap`, so any PyTorch version that has merged in `functorch` _should_ work.

+## License
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull Request.